-- Preparing and circulating the event regulations promptly, whilst in consultation with the MKC-MC. - Maintaining a register of nominations and their payments for race events. - Compilation of the Results and Paperwork of the race event.
+- Preparing and circulating the event regulations promptly, whilst in consultation with the MKC-MC. - Applying for race day permit. - Maintaining a register of nominations and their payments for race events. - Compilation of the Results and Paperwork of the race event including sending back clerk of course reports and electronic filing of all race day forms.